mcb5637/BTX_CAC_Compatibility/README.md

 		- AMS: MG that shoots at incoming missles (20 shots at 0.5 acc) (can overload for 30 shots + jam chance / can be used as MG)
     - Missle
         - LRM: added hotload mode, added Deadfire ammo
-        - Artemis IV LRM: added hotload mode, changed acc to +4 in direct fire (+0 indirect), added Deadfire ammo
+        - Artemis IV LRM: turned into a Weapon Addon for LRMs (deprecated, but still working)
         - SRM: added inferno ammo (inferno causes fires everywhere), added Deadfire ammo
-        - Artemis IV SRM: added inferno ammo, +4 acc, added Deadfire ammo
+        - Artemis IV SRM: turned into a Weapon Addon for SRMs (deprecated, but still working)
         - Streak SRM: added inferno ammo, added streak effect, added Deadfire ammo
         - NARC: attacking a narced unit has an +3 accuracy boost, narc pod gets removed after 2 to 4 rounds (depends on launcher), ecm blocks narc acc bonus
         - ATM: added 3 ammo types, trading damage for range, added clustering